bmixonba/bmixonba.github.io/_posts/2025-05-21-Linux-Routing.md

 .
 }
 ```
-Figure X. More indirection to get to Network stack.
+Figure 28.
+More indirection to get to Network stack.
 Mostly book keeping for
 memory and to process the list of GRO packets.
 Located in
 [`net/core/dev.c`](https://github.com/torvalds/linux/blob/master/net/core/dev.c#L6005).